Center Forward 2018 Weekend Classes September 9th!

 These Classes are open for anyone to participate in.

-Instructors Kimberly Chiaris and Kris Graves will be teaching three classes each on Sunday September 9th in Fort Collins, Colorado.
+Instructors Kimberly Chiaris and Kris Graves will teach three classes each on Sunday September 9th in Fort Collins, Colorado.
 The Kris Graves classes offer a professional development track and the Kimberly Chiaris classes offer a creative cyanotype track.
 You can take one, two or three sessions.
 Feel free to mix and match!
 These classes are open to anyone to participate in.
 Please contact us at 970-224-1010 or email@example.com with any questions about these classes.

 To sign-up for the classes, sign into your free C4FAP account